Like us on Facebook

 The evolution and destruction of animal species are parts of the circle of life.
 Throughout history, over four billion species have evolved and 99 percent of those are now extinct.
 What’s most shocking, however, is that over the last 500 years, a minimum of 900 species have gone extinct, with many more classified as at risk of the same fate.

-Two Tasmanian tigers together in a cage
+Two Tasmanian tigers standing together in a cage

-Tasmanian tigers at Hobart Zoo in Tasmania, 1933.
+Tasmanian tigers at Hobart Zoo, in Tasmania, 1933.
 (Photo Credit: Universal History Archive / Universal Images Group / Getty Images)

 When Europeans first settled in Australia, there were roughly 5,000 thylacines on Tasmania.
 Better known as Tasmanian tigers, their population quickly diminished due to destruction of habitat, the introduction of disease and overhunting.
 Over 2,000 years ago, the coyote-sized animal was located in Papua New Guinea and Australia, but, eventually, the only ones left were in Tasmania.